Matrix Inference in Growing Rank Regimes: Linear rank matrix denoising

 We now proceed to deduce a simpler formula for the mutual information (than in Thm. \ref{theoremMain}) using the I-MMSE relation \cite{guo2005mutual}

 and free probability.
 Using the concavity of the mutual information w.r.t. the SNR, \eqref{I-MMSE-rel} also holds as $N \to +\infty$.
 One can thus permute the limit $N\to +\infty$ with the derivative w.r.t. $\gamma$.
-Therefore, it suffices to compute the integral over the {\it asymptotic} MMSE to find the {\it asymptotic} mutual information; this is done using basic results from free probability in Sec. ``Methodology''.
-The final result reads:
+Therefore, it suffices to compute the integral over the {\it asymptotic} MMSE to find the {\it asymptotic} mutual information; this is done using basic results from free probability leading to:

 \begin{theorem}[\textbf{Explicit Mutual Information for linear rank matrix denoising}] Let $\rho_Y= \rho_{\sqrt\gamma S} \boxplus \rho_{\rm sc}$.
 Under assumptions \ref{weak-conv-emp}, \ref{assumptionRIE} we have